-Creamy, sweet and spicy, these vegan tostadas with refried beans and Mexican street corn are delicious.
+Creamy, sweet and spicy, these vegan Mexican street corn tostadas with refried beans are so good you won't know they're dairy-free.
 Ready in 15 minutes, they're perfect for a quick weeknight meal or as part of a TexMex buffet spread for game night.

 Want to save this post?